khuranabal/khuranabal.github.io/_posts/2022-02-21-hive-basics.md

 * holds table schema
 * any database with jdbc driver can be used as metastore
 * when query is done in hive then schema from metastore is imposed on the data to get tabular view
-* default is derby database, not recommended as it allows only one connection at a time
+* default is `derby` database, not recommended as it allows only one connection at a time

-In clodera quickstart mysql is used as metastore and we can connect to that mysql and check metastore database and can query what metadata is stored for example `TBLS` tables has details of the hive tables
+In clodera quickstart `mysql` is used for metadata, database name is `metastore` and we can connect to that database to query what metadata is stored.
+For example `TBLS` tables has details of the hive tables

 ### data storage details